Thank you for reading our post, please rate this article at the end.

 10-Year Rule

-If you have a used motorhome that is more than 10 years, you’ve probably found yourself running into the “10-year rule” in some of the upscale campgrounds.
+If you have a used motorhome that is more than 10 years old, you’ve probably found yourself running into the “10-year rule” in some of the upscale campgrounds.

-The 10-year rule is simply a policy in some campgrounds that bans travel trailers of more than 10 years.
+The 10-year rule is a policy in some campgrounds that bans travel trailers older than 10 years.
 It’s a discriminatory rule that denies motorcoaches access based on their age limit.

 It’s a rare occurrence, though, and something most RVers like debating about.
 In my opinion, the 10-year rule for RVs is mainly about classism, but it’s legal.